-The Oso Parkway Bridge Project consists of constructing an overcrossing bridge structure for a portion of Oso Parkway to allow the future connection of Los Patrones Parkway to the 241 Toll Road.
-The future bridge will contain six lanes (three in each direction), sidewalks and bike lanes for public use; enhancing pedestrian access to Tesoro High School and providing a more efficient connection to and from Los Patrones Parkway and the 241 Toll Road.
+The Oso Parkway Bridge Project consists of constructing an overcrossing bridge structure for a portion of Oso Parkway to allow the connection of Los Patrones Parkway to the 241 Toll Road.
+The future bridge will contain six lanes (three in each direction), sidewalks and dedicated bike lanes for public use.
+Pedestrian access to Tesoro High School will be improved with the construction of a new sidewalk on the south side of Oso Parkway.

 Los Patrones Parkway is currently under construction by Rancho Mission Viejo as a four-lane transportation corridor that extends from Cow Camp Road to Oso Parkway.
 Los Patrones Parkway will terminate at Oso Parkway via a northbound off ramp and a southbound on ramp.
 The Oso Parkway Bridge project includes constructing the roadway to connect the north end of Los Patrones Parkway to the 241 Toll Road under the bridge structure.

 Construction is anticipated to begin mid-July 2018 and last approximately two years.
 Construction work is scheduled weekdays, 7 a.m. to 5 p.m. with limited night work.
 Two lanes will remain open on Oso Parkway at all times.
 Separate weekend work will take place on State Route 241 to remove toll booths, requiring drivers to use Antonio Parkway or alternate routes to access Oso Parkway.

 - Orange County Public Works is overseeing administration of the construction contract with Ortiz Enterprises.

 - TCA is the sponsoring agency for the Oso Bridge Project.